 In addition, these systems are limited to phrases contiguous in both source and target, and thus cannot learn the generalization that English not may translate as French ne...pas except in the context of specific intervening words.

 1.2.
-Previous work on syntactic SMT and statistical EBMT
+Previous work on syntactic SMT1

 The hope in the SMT community has been that the incorporation of syntax would address these issues, but that promise has yet to be realized.